MicrosoftDocs/Azure-RMSDocs/mip/develop/faqs-known-issues.md

 ### Error: "Failed to parse the acquired Compliance Policy"

-Question: Why do I get the following error after downloading the MIP SDK and attempting to use the file sample to list all labels?
+**Question**: Why do I get the following error after downloading the MIP SDK and attempting to use the file sample to list all labels?

 > Something bad happened: Failed to parse the acquired Compliance Policy.
 Failed with: [class mip::CompliancePolicyParserException] Tag not found: policy, NodeType: 15, Name: No Name Found, Value: , Ancestors: <SyncFile><Content>, correlationId:[34668a40-blll-4ef8-b2af-00005aa674z9]